rlridenour/jekyll-blog/_drafts/the-problem-with-the-ontological-argument.md

 3. It is possible that God exists.
 4. Therefore, God exists.

 The argument is valid in **S-5**.
 Given the first two premises, either God exists in no possible world or God exists in all possible worlds.
-Premise three states that there is a possible world in which God exists, so, God must exist in all possible worlds, including the actual world.
+Premise three states that there is a possible world in which God exists, so, God must exist in all possible worlds, including the actual world.[^3]

 It is common to think that this argument should be understood as a demonstration for the rationality of religious belief.
 The argument may not be a conclusive proof for the existence of God, but it is deductively valid, and so, if the premises are rational to believe, the conclusion must also be rational to believe.
 The first two premises are plausible, and the third is a relatively weak claim of logical possibility.